Josh Allen*, OLB/ILB, Kentucky

 Height: 6-1.
 Weight: 244.
 Projected 40 Time: 4.74.
 Projected Round (2019): 2-3.
 2/22/18: Edwards is an instinctive defender who is a physical presence in the tackle box.
 He also is dangerous in zone coverage, consistently putting himself in position to make plays on the ball.
 As a junior, he recorded 81 tackles with 11 for a loss, two sacks, seven breakups and four interceptions.
 In 2016, Edwards had 89 tackles with three interceptions, 8.5 tackles for a loss, three sacks and two passes batted.
 He totatled 84 tackles with four breakups as a freshman.

 Shaquille Quarterman*, OLB/ILB, Miami

 Height: 6-1.
 Weight: 240.
 Projected 40 Time: 4.68.
 Projected Round (2019): 2-4.
-8/22/17: Quarterman was impressive for Miami as a freshman in 2016.
-In his debut season, he totaled 84 tackles with 10 for a loss, three sacks and a pass broken up.
-Quarterman was a quick defender with instincts.
-He could be primed for big seasons as a sophomore and junior as he gains experience.
+2/22/18: In 2017, Quarterman totaled 83 tackles with seven tackles for a loss, 2.5 sacks, and five passes broken up.
+He impressed for Miami as a freshman in 2016, recording 84 tackles with 10 for a loss, three sacks and a pass broken up.
+Quarterman is a quick defender with instincts.